ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Evaluation Paradigm

 \subsection{Reasoning Module Evaluation}

-The reasoning module is evaluated on its core capability to synthesize a factually correct, coherent, and evidence-grounded scientific report $R$.
+The reasoning module is evaluated on its core capability to synthesize a factually correct, coherent, and evidence-grounded academic report $R$.
 Since report generation is an open-ended task that admits various valid solutions, direct comparison against a gold report can be unreliable.
 Therefore, we transform the subjective assessment of report quality into an objective and reproducible evaluation.
 Our diagnostic framework, $\mathcal{M}_{\sigma}$, scores the report $R$ against a set of predefined, ground-truth diagnostic pairs $\mathcal{D}$.

-In the \textbf{End-to-end Mode}, the module receives the predicted plan $\mathcal{T}$ and predicted evidence set $\mathcal{E}^{+}$ from the preceding stages.
-This evaluation measures the final, overall quality of the agent's generated report, capturing the cumulative impact of all potential upstream errors.
-In the \textbf{Isolated Mode}, the module is given the perfect, ground-truth plan $\mathcal{T}^{\ast}$ and evidence set $\mathcal{E}^{+\ast}$.
-This setup isolates the foundational LLM from relying on its inherent reasoning capability, revealing its performance when all prerequisite information is correct and complete.
-This dual-mode analysis allows us to distinguish true reasoning failures from performance degradation caused by propagated errors from the planning and retrieval modules.
+In the \textbf{end-to-end mode}, the module receives the predicted plan $\mathcal{T}$ and evidence set $\mathcal{E}^{+}$ from the preceding stages.
+This evaluation measures the final quality of the agent's generated report, capturing the cumulative impact of all potential upstream errors.
+In the \textbf{isolated mode}, the module is given a ground-truth plan $\mathcal{T}^{\ast}$ and evidence set $\mathcal{E}^{+\ast}$.
+This setup isolates the foundational LLM from relying on its reasoning capability, revealing its performance when all prerequisite information is correct and complete.
+This dual-mode analysis separates true reasoning flaws from planning and retrieval caused performance degradation.